paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-005-creditors-the-debtor-and-the-estate.md

 (3) Third, unsecured claims allowed under [section 502(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section502/f&num=0&edition=prelim).

-(4) Fourth, allowed unsecured claims, but only to the extent of $10,000 for each individual or corporation, as the case may be, earned within 180 days before the date of the filing of the petition or the date of the cessation of the debtor’s business, whichever occurs first, for—
+(4) Fourth, allowed unsecured claims, but only to the extent of $10,000 22 See Adjustment of Dollar Amounts notes below. for each individual or corporation, as the case may be, earned within 180 days before the date of the filing of the petition or the date of the cessation of the debtor’s business, whichever occurs first, for—

   (A) wages, salaries, or commissions, including vacation, severance, and sick leave pay earned by an individual; or